For any project involving advertisements of any shape or size, writing an advertisement brief is vital for success.

 Regardless of what you create, whether that’s an advert on social media or a print ad to be delivered right to consumers’ front doors, it has to be targeted to the right audience.

-Therefore defining your target audience is key to ensure your advertisement is successful and reaches the right people.
+Therefore defining this audience is key to ensure your advertisement is successful and reaches the right people.
 So make sure to do this first in this section!

 In order to define your audience, it’s worth thinking about the traits such as location, age, gender, income, job role, and ethnicity to begin with, before moving onto questions such as: